Red Team Strategies

 Overview

-Strategies are applied during redteam generation (before evaluation) and can significantly increase the Attack Success Rate (ASR) of adversarial inputs.
-By default, promptfoo will run the original unmodified input as well as the adversarial input generated by the strategy.
+Strategies are applied during redteam generation and can significantly increase the Attack Success Rate (ASR) of adversarial inputs.

 Available Strategies